NEA Fire Incidents Records Exchange (FIRE) Project

 data for the project, which is now widely seen as the reference international database for fire events.

 After having established the project quality guidelines and the quality-assurance procedure, data acquisition has proceeded according to plan.
 An updated version of the database is provided to all participants every year.
-Currently the event database contains more than 300 events.
+Currently the event database contains more than 490 events.
 One or two meetings of the project steering body are held each year with the NEA's support.
-The last meeting was held in Paris, France in April 2016.
-The next meetings will be held in Korea in October 2016, and in Finland in May 2017.

 Phase 4 (2013-2015) is complete.
 Phase 5 (2016-2019) has started.